-Subsequent to the acquisition of Xcerra on October 1st, during the fourth quarter of 2018, we began a strategic restructuring program designed to reposition our organization and improve our cost structure as part of our targeted integration plan regarding the recently acquired Xcerra ("Integration Program").
-See Note 2, "Business Acquisitions, Goodwill and Purchased Intangible Assets" for additional information regarding the acquisition of Xcerra.
-As part of the Integration Program we will consolidate our global handler and contactor manufacturing operations and expect to close our manufacturing operations in Penang, Malaysia and Fontana, California by the end of calendar year 2019.
+Subsequent to the acquisition of Xcerra on October 1, 2018, during the fourth quarter of 2018, we began a strategic restructuring program designed to reposition our organization and improve our cost structure as part of our targeted integration plan regarding the recently acquired Xcerra ("Integration Program").
+As part of the Integration Program we consolidated our global handler and contactor manufacturing operations and closed our manufacturing operations in Penang, Malaysia and Fontana, California in 2019.
 Relating to the facility consolidation actions, we notified certain impacted employees of a reduction in force program.
 In the second quarter of 2019, we entered into a social plan ("Plan") with the German labor organization representing certain of the employees of our wholly owned subsidiary, Multitest elektronische Systeme GmbH, as part of our Integration Program.
 The Plan will reduce headcount, enable us to consolidate the facilities of our multiple operations located near Rosenheim, Germany, as well as transition certain manufacturing to other lower cost regions.
 The facility consolidation and reduction in force programs are being implemented as part of a comprehensive review of our operations and are intended to streamline and reduce our operating cost structure and capitalize on acquisition synergies.

-As a result of the activities described above, we recognized total pretax charges of \$10.7 million for the first nine months ended September 28, 2019, that are within the scope of ASC 420, Exit or Disposal Cost Obligations ("ASC 420").
+As a result of the activities described above, we recognized total pretax charges of \$2.0 million and \$1.4 million for the three months ended March 28, 2020 and March 30, 2019, respectively, that are within the scope of ASC 420, Exit or Disposal Cost Obligations ("ASC 420").
 All costs of the Integration Program were, and are expected to be, incurred by our Semiconductor Test & Inspection segment.